nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Are you new to NUS? <br>
 Are you searching for ways to get around NUS all squeezed up in front of a tiny information board?<br>
 We have just the right solution for you!<br><br>
-Introducing **Nav@NUS**, you new navigation assistant!
+Introducing **Nav@NUS**, your new navigation assistant!
 Nav@NUS is a useful command line interface (CLI) application to guide you in navigating around the NUS campus via the school's shuttle services.
-This application enables you to retrieve key bus information easily, skipping the hassle of physically checking the bus stop's notice board.Nav@NUS is a tool tailor made for anyone unfamiliar to NUS  campus,students,professors and visitors included.
+This application enables you to retrieve key bus information easily, skipping the hassle of physically checking the bus stop's notice board.
+Nav@NUS is a tool tailor made for anyone unfamiliar to NUS campus, students, professors and visitors included.
 Nav@NUS brings convenience to you and wishes your commute in NUS to be as effortless as possible.
 Nav@NUS uses a CLI to facilitate quick typing and retrieval of information that you require.